Workshops for Jewish Educators

-Building from the success of our signature professional development program, the Institute for Educators, JWA is bringing face-to-face teacher training on the road.
-In an effort to meet the needs of more educators in diverse communities, JWA will hold regional workshops in several cities in 2013 and 2014.
+Building from the success of our signature professional development program, the Institute for Educators, JWA now brings face-to-face teacher training on the road.
+In an effort to meet the needs of more educators in diverse communities, JWA will be holding workshops in several different cities during the 2013–2014 school year.
+Workshop programs will be tailored to the needs of educators in those communities.
+If you are interested in hosting a workshop in your city or region, contact Paula Sinclair, Director of Programs and Partnerships.

-Hosted by the Center for Jewish History, our New York workshop will be held Monday and Tuesday, June 24-25, 2013 in Manhattan.
-Educators will spend two days with historians, master teachers, and JWA staff members to explore the rich history of Jews in the Civil Rights and Labor Movements using Living the Legacy, JWA's social justice curriculum.
-The New York workshop is open to educators in the greater New York area working in formal and informal Jewish settings.
-It will focus on material written for students in grades 8-12.
-Kosher meals are included.
-Read more on the workshop webpage or register now.
-Places in the workshop will be given on a first come, first served basis.
+Hosted by the Center for Jewish History, our New York workshop was held in late June in Manhattan.
+A diverse group of educators spent two days with JWA staff members and other experts to explore the rich history of Jews in the Civil Rights and Labor Movements using Living the Legacy, JWA’s social justice curriculum.
+The New York workshop was open to educators in the greater New York area working in formal and informal Jewish settings.
+It focused on material written for students in grades 8-12.

 Here is what past participants have said...